Lesinhovski/ESP32-Tester/README.md

 How to use this code.

-1 - Go to User Area at src/main.cpp Choose what tests you want to run and enter your Wi-Fi credentials(must be a 2.4GHz wifi).
+1 - Go to User Area at src/main.cpp, select what tests you want to run and enter your Wi-Fi credentials(must be a 2.4GHz wifi).

 1 = Run the test.
 0 = Don't run the test.